BumboBlast/makar/README.md

 # Makar Algo-Viewer

-Makar will become a minimized pseudo code paired with a simple GUI in order to visualize data transformation and data structures of custom algorithms.
+Makar is a minimal pseudo-code paired with a simple GUI in order to visualize data transformation and data structures of custom algorithms.